 Remember: focus on being genuine, not general.

 We all know this.

-But those connections you make on social media sites like LinkedIn and Facebook can be crucially important to your success.
+But your connections on social media sites like LinkedIn and Facebook can be crucial to your success.

 Maintaining a positive web presence is also important.